ForecastingModel#

 Parameters:

-• data (TimeSeriesDataset) – Input time series data for generating forecasts.
+• data (TimeSeriesDataset) – Raw time series data (will be preprocessed internally).

 • data